Ken Baker (entertainment journalist): Author

 Baker has written numerous books.
 In 2001, Baker published Man Made: A Memoir of My Body which tells the story of his battle with a prolactinoma.
 The 2016 film The Late Bloomer is an adaptation of this memoir.

 Baker's second memoir, They Don't Play Hockey in Heaven: A Dream, a Team and My Comeback Season chronicled the season he spent as pro hockey's oldest rookie, published in 2003.
 Published in 2005, Hollywood Hussein is a satirical take on the capture of Saddam Hussein.

 Baker also co-authored The Great Eight: How to Be Happy (even when you have every reason to be miserable) in 2009.
 In 2012, Baker published his first young adult novel, Fangirl, which tells the story of a fictional pop star who falls in love with a fan.
 In 2014, he published the novel How I Got Skinny, Famous and Fell Madly in Love.

 Also in 2014, Baker contracted with Perseus Books Group's Running Press to write a series of novels called Deadline Diaries.
 The series of thrillers will tell the story of a teenage celebrity blogger working to uncover Hollywood mysteries.
 The first of the series, Finding Forever, was published in September 2015.

 Philanthropy

 Baker is a speaker at schools and community/charity events.
 He has hosted the LAPD Hollenbeck PAL Awards Gala.
-Baker is also a member of the Advisory Board of the NHL's Los Angeles Kings.
+Baker is a former member of the advisory board of the NHL's Los Angeles Kings.